+Oracle on and off Azure after migration

 Having advanced Oracle skills will be required for these few larger workloads.
 Understanding Exadata at a deeper level, on both the hardware and software side is required, along with the tools at the Oracle Exadata technologists’ side to understand these workloads.
-Once this is understood, the migration to the cloud is as simple as build it to fit the demands and the customer will come.
+Once this is understood, the migration to the cloud is as simple as building it to fit the demands and the customer will come.